TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-18-symfony-4-2-is-used-2-times-more-than-symfony-3-4.md

     PHP itself is very quickly adopted.
 Last Packagist stats from 2018/11 [report 32,6 %](https://blog.packagist.com/php-versions-stats-2018-2-edition/) people are using PHP 7.2.
 That's a very nice number, great job y' all!
     <br><br>
     But most of our code is not just plain PHP. **It's framework-locked PHP**.
 How is framework adoption?

 tweet: "New Post on #php 🐘 blog: Symfony 4.2 is used 2 times More than #symfony 3.4 ...
-Includes also #laravel #zend #yii #nettefw and #cakephp stats"
+Includes also #laravel #zend #yii #nettefw and #cakephp download stats by version"
 ---

 <div class="alert alert-sm alert-success mt-3">